 Once you have created a mod, it will appear in the list automatically.

-Note that if you have not yet installed SML for your game files,
+Note that if you have not yet installed the Satisfactory Mod Loader (SML) in your game files,

 you can use Alpakit to build SML for you and put it in the right folder.